cferdinandi/smooth-scroll/README.md

 # Smooth Scroll
-A lightweight script to animate scrolling to anchor links, by [Chris Ferdinandi](http://gomakethings.com).
-[View the Demo](http://cferdinandi.github.io/smooth-scroll/)
+A lightweight script to animate scrolling to anchor links.
+[View the demo](http://cferdinandi.github.io/smooth-scroll/).

+**In This Documentation**

 1. [Getting Started](#getting-started)
 2. [Options & Settings](#options-and-settings)